storyblok/storyblok-svelte/README.md

 ```bash
 npm install @storyblok/svelte
 ```

-Please note that you have to use `npm` - unfortunately, we are currently not supporting `yarn` or `pnpm` for this SDK.

 Initialize the library in your application by adding the `apiPlugin` and the [access token](https://www.storyblok.com/docs/api/content-delivery/v2?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte) of your Storyblok space: